-The said distribution in QR Code is subject to the following conditions:
+The distribution via QR Code is subject to the following conditions:

-- Hard copies of the said document shall, upon request by shareholders, be given within the period required under the Rules; - The shareholders shall be informed that the hard copy of the documents shall be provided upon their request; and - Important information such as date, time, venue and agenda of the meeting must be indicated with the QR Code that will be distributed to the shareholders.
+- 1. Hard copies of the said document shall, upon request by shareholders, be given within the period required under the Rules; - 2.
+The shareholders shall be informed that the hard copy of the documents shall be provided upon their request; and - 3.
+Important information such as date, time, venue and agenda of the meeting must be indicated with the QR Code that will be distributed to the shareholders.